 The following two figures show a sample tag rule with its associated route mapping.
-In this example, if the reading physician is Dr. Karen Green AND the source is the CT Scanner AND the body part is Head AND it is either Wednesday or Friday (see Figure 19), inbound images will be routed to the view station at the Oakdale Clinic (see Figure 20).
-We show how to set up this rule in our configuration example (see Set up Routing by Tag on page 151).
-The Tag Rule is read from TOP to BOTTOM.
+In this example, if the reading physician is Dr. Karen Green and the source is the CT Scanner and the body part is Head and it is either Wednesday or Friday, (see Figure 19), inbound images will be routed to the view station at the Oakdale Clinic (see Figure 20).
+We show how to set up this rule in our configuration example in Set up Routing by Tag on page 169.
+The Tag Rule is read from top to bottom.
 At any time if the statement becomes false, the rule will fail and images will not be stored to any destination(s) on the route specified.
 If configuration and failure to route images is of concern, then it might be a good idea to configure a Tag Failure Route.